heyslide/loscampsbot/README.md

 ## What

 - lyrics.txt: the file where all the lyrics are written.
 I got them from [Genius](https://genius.com/artists/Los-campesinos) and edited them slightly (removing repetitions of the chorus, writing some lyrics two times but in different combinations).
-Roughly by inverse release order.
+Roughly by inverse release order, if anyone wants to check.
+Bars (|) are used to mark where the new line characters will go, replacing them in the script itself.
-- Procfile: declares the process type and the command to run by the dyno on Heroku.
+- Procfile: declares the process type and the command to be run by the dyno on Heroku.
 - requirements.txt: requirements and dependencies for the script.
 - tweet.py: the script for the bot.
 Written in Python 2.7.
 Uses tweepy to access the Twitter API and linereader to easily grab a line from the lyrics file.